15 Superb Educational Animation Examples for Online Courses

 Type: Explanatory animation

-Course: Electrical engineering training of NSWU
+Course: Electrical Engineering Training of NSWU

 Client’s goal to achieve:

-Defining and memorizing the enormous amount of engineering terms (electric current, ions, etc.) is the challenge faced by individuals when it comes to engineering training.
+Defining and memorizing an enormous amount of engineering terms (electric current, ions, etc.) is the challenge faced by individuals when it comes to engineering training.
 In this case, the initial objective is simplifying the process so that even newbies can understand it.
 The second goal is to provide training on electrical relationships to keep the staff safe and perform well in reality.

 Solution: